patrick-llgc/Learning-Deep-Learning/paper_notes/voxposer.md

 The model can work with dynamic perturbations, but these perturbations happen much faster than the robot can move, so essentially no active prediction needs to be performed.
 The robot just needs to adapt to the new environment.

-This work seems to be an expansion of [Code as policies](lmp.md), language model generated programs (LMPs).
+This work seems to be an expansion of [Code as policies](cap.md), language model generated programs (LMPs).
+CaP still relies on manly created

 Key questions: where does the LLM's capability to generate affordance map come from?